 The experience of our senior managers is a valuable asset to us.
 Our chairman and chief executive officer, William C. Erbey, has been with us since our founding in 1987 and our president, Ronald M. Faris, joined us in 1991.
-Our chief financial officer, Mark S. Zeidman, has been with us since 1997.
 Other senior managers of ours have been with us for 10 years or more.
-We do not have employment agreements with, or maintain key man life insurance relating to, Mr. Erbey, Mr. Faris, Mr. Zeidman or any of our other executive officers.
+We do not have employment agreements with, or maintain key man life insurance relating to, Mr. Erbey, Mr. Faris or any of our other executive officers.
 The loss of the services of our senior managers could have an adverse effect on us.